KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/cePark.md

 name: Changeun Park #Include "Intern"" if applicable
 kr_name: 박창은 #Your name in Korean, if applicable
 timeline_name: Changeun #If you would like your name to appear differently on the Lab timeline, fill out this line.
+sortdate: [2024-12-26] # for sorting
+positions:
+  - name: "Intern" #Enter your position in the lab
     startdate: [2024-12-26] #Enter your start date
-enddate: [2025-04-01] # Leave this blank until you leave the lab
+    enddate: [2025-04-01] #Enter your end date, or leave blank if you are still in the lab
 image: /static/img/members/cePark.jpg #365 x 365 pixels 72 dpi
 altimage: /static/img/members/cePark-alt.jpg #365 x 365 pixels, 72 dpi
-position: Intern #What is your job title in the Fraser lab?
 subsequent: TBU #Leave this blank until you leave the lab
 pronouns: he/him/his
 email: qpalskzm1030@gm.gist.ac.kr #Enter your preferred public e-mail address